Trees in graphs of large linear cliquewidth: Preparation: uniformity, normalisation and connectivity

-The rest of this section is devoted to proving the Dichotomy Lemma for uniform classes that have at least one non-local edge.
-In our proof, a crucial role will be played by the analysis of a relation on supercolours, which we call \emph{entanglement}, and define in this section.
-The intuitive idea is that entangled supercolours can be used to generate the half-graphs that were described in Example~\ref{ex:half-graphs}.
+A crucial role will be played by the analysis of a relation on supercolours, which we call \emph{entanglement}, and define now.
+The intuitive idea is that entangled supercolours generate half-graphs (see Example~\ref{ex:half-graphs}), over branches of the tree decomposition.

 Consider a uniform tree decomposition.
-A colour is called \emph{transient} if it does not belong to the image of any recolouring used by (some context in) the tree decomposition.
+A colour is called \emph{transient} if it does not belong to the image of any recolouring used by some context in the tree decomposition.
 A transient colour can only be used once, in the following sense: if a vertex is introduced in a node $X$, then it can have a transient colour in $X$, but not in any other node, because by the time the other node is reached, a recolouring will have been applied.
-The non-transient colours are called \emph{fixpoint} colours.
+The non-transient colours, i.e.~those that belong to the image of some recolouring, are called \emph{fixpoint} colours.
 This is because all recolourings are idempotent, and if a colour $a$ belongs to the image of an idempotent recolouring $e$, then it is a fixpoint, i.e.~$a=e(a)$.

-We are now ready to define entanglement.
-Recall that port $a$ in a context $X \subset Y$ is defined to be the set of vertices $X.a$.
+We say that there is a \emph{yes-connection} from supercolour $A$ to supercolour $B$, if for every context $X \subset Y$ in the tree decomposition, and every fixpoint colour $b \in B$, there is a vertex with supercolour $A$ in $Y \setminus X$ with an edge to $X.b$.
+We say that there is a \emph{no-connection} if the same holds with a non-edge.
+Note that these are not mutually exclusive (there could be both a yes-connection and a no-connection).
+There could also be no such connection (although this will be excluded by Lemmas~\ref{lem:entanglement} and~\ref{lem:everybody-introduces-something} below).

 \begin{definition}[Entanglement] Consider a uniform tree decomposition.
-We say that supercolour $A$ is \emph{entangled} with supercolour $B$, denoted by $A \hgraph B$, if we have both: \begin{enumerate}[(a)] \item for every context $X \subset Y$ and every fixpoint colour $b \in B$, there is an edge from supercolour $A$ in $Y \setminus X$ to port $b$; \item for every context $X \subset Y$ and every fixpoint colour $a \in A$, there is a non-edge from supercolour $B$ in $Y \setminus X$ to port~$a$. \end{enumerate} \end{definition}
+We say that supercolour $A$ is \emph{entangled} with supercolour $B$, denoted by $A \hgraph B$, if we have both a yes-connection from $A$ to $B$, and a no-connection from $B$ to $A$. \end{definition}